Last Updated on December 3, 2020

 The Japan Quality Assurance Organization and International Certification Organization Network, in partnership with UNICEF Tokyo, have hosted the International Environmental Children’s Drawing Contest since 1999.
 The competition provides children with an opportunity to think about the environment in an appreciative and sensitive way.
 Entries must be a hand drawn artwork.
 All entrants receive a participation prize, with 48 of the top entries receiving special awards.
 The contest is free to enter for children 7-15 years old from all over the globe.

 The United Nations wants to get ordinary citizens to showcase their creativity by getting involved in fun and exciting challenges.
 Competitions aboutn various themes are frequently organized throughout the year, from crystal growing to short films on healthy nutrition to political cartoon drawing contests.
 Each challenge raises awareness about a particular topic and brings creativity to real-world situations.
-Most challenges require no entry fee, and with monetary prizes of up to $10,000 awarded, this is definitely something to check out!
+Most challenges have no entry fee, and with monetary prizes of up to $10,000 awarded, this is definitely something to check out!

 American Art Competitions